Nottingham’s First Social Supermarket and Surplus Food Redistribution Network

 We do have to cover the costs of receiving and transporting the surplus food we receive, as well as the costs of running our small business although it is run by volunteers.
 Prices may differ between weeks to subsidise some of these costs.

 Come and check out our shop in Sneinton for affordable prices on a wide variety of foods

 The UK throws away enough food to fill the Royal Albert Hall every single day, 60% of which is still fit for human consumption.
 This equates to 6 million tonnes of edible food per year.

 Encourage Healthy Eating

 Do you have free time on your hands or just looking to help a good cause?
-Why not sign up to volunteer in our store or drive our Foodprint van collecting food from our partners.
-We need all the help we can get!
+Why not sign up to volunteer in our store or drive our redistribution van – we need all the help we can get!

-Are you a supermarket, store, cafe etc that has surplus food with no where to take it?
-Why not donate this food to our social supermarket and help reduce food waste and food poverty throughout Nottingham.
+Are you a business with surplus food and nowhere to take it?
+Donate this food to Foodprint and help reduce food waste and household food insecurity in Nottingham.

 We collect from numerous partners all over the city, intercepting perfectly edible food before it is tossed into landfill.
 We even collect surplus food from the partners we deliver to when they can’t use it themselves.